tmforum-oda/oda-canvas/source/operators/componentOperator/README.md

 # Component Operator - Introduction

-This is the reference implementaiton of a component controller that takes metadata from ODA Component and uses it to automatically configure the exposedAPIs, securityAPIs<span style="color:green">, componentVault</span> (and in the future other services).
+This is the reference implementaiton of a component controller that takes metadata from ODA Component and uses it to automatically configure the exposedAPIs, securityAPIs<code style="color : green">, componentVault</code> (and in the future other services).
 The diagram below shows how the component controller interacts with the different Kubernetes entities (via the Kubernetes API).

 ![Sequence diagram](sequenceDiagrams/componentOperator.png)